Macil/browserify-hmr/README.md

 ```

 `m, mode` is a string which sets the update mode. "websocket" tells
-browserify-hmr to open a websocket connection to the plugin to listen for
+browserify-hmr to open a connection to a websocket server hosted by the plugin
+to listen for changes.
+The websocket will be served over HTTP unless any of the
-changes. "ajax" uses AJAX requests to download updates. "fs" uses the
+tlskey, tlscert, or tlsoptions options are passed. "ajax" uses AJAX requests to
-filesystem module and is suitable for Node use.
+download updates. "fs" uses the filesystem module and is suitable for Node use.
 Defaults to "websocket".

 `u, url` is a string which sets the update URL that the websocket connection or
 Browserify bundle is accessible at.
 In "websocket" mode, this defaults to